Generic Name: gadobutrol (Intravenous route)

 Available Dosage Forms:

 Therapeutic Class: Diagnostic Agent, Radiological Contrast Media

 Uses For Gadavist

 Gadobutrol injection is a magnetic resonance imaging (MRI) contrast agent.
 Contrast agents are used to help create a clear picture of the body during MRI scans.
 MRI scans are a special kind of procedure that let a doctor look at the inside of the body, such as the brain.
 They use magnets and computers to create images or “pictures” of the body.
 Unlike x-rays, MRI scans do not involve radiation.
-Gadobutrol is a gadolinium-based contrast agent (GBCA) that is given by injection before the MRI to help diagnose problems in the brain, spine, and other parts of your body.
+Gadobutrol is a gadolinium-based contrast agent (GBCA) that is given by injection before the MRI to help diagnose problems in the brain, spine, breast, and other parts of your body.